ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-I invented a way to help retail investors find the best stocks in the market. - <a href="https://medium.com/@austin-starks/i-invented-a-way-to-help-retail-investors-find-the-best-stocks-in-the-market-486322191440" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Fail The Job Interview: Say The Quiet Part Out Loud - <a href="https://medium.com/entrepreneur-s-handbook/how-to-fail-the-job-interview-say-the-quiet-part-out-loud-87d299148014" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Austin Starks`**
+✍️ **posted by `Joe Procopio`**

-<blockquote>When trading stocks, many people tend to forget that a stock isn’t an abstract concept and a squiggly green line.
-They represent…</blockquote>
+<blockquote>Before you interview for a position with a company, make sure they actually want your help</blockquote>

 <h3>2.
-How Apple Keeps Taking Us for a Ride - <a href="https://medium.com/@max_88458/how-apple-keeps-taking-us-for-a-ride-375a02ae654c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Breaking In to a Game Industry in Crisis - <a href="https://medium.com/@cherylplatz/breaking-in-to-a-game-industry-in-crisis-64611634b5fc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Engel`**
+✍️ **posted by `Cheryl Platz`**

-<blockquote>Apple’s sales numbers might dip occasionally, but they remain impressive despite being stingy with specs that matter.
-Why?
-Apple’s…</blockquote>
+<blockquote>The worst gaming job market in recent memory doesn’t cure the heart of its big career dreams.
+How can you safely channel that energy?</blockquote>

 <h3>3.
 AI: 99% of You Are NOT Ready for What’s Coming in 2027 - <a href="https://medium.com/limitless-investor/ai-99-of-you-are-not-ready-for-whats-coming-in-2027-8994ca390a12" target="_blank" rel="noopener noreferrer">link</a></h3>